dmytroyarmak/angular-yahoo-pipes/README.md

 angular-yahoo-pipes
 ===================

-Angular.js directive to show Yahoo Pipes
+An angular.js directive to fetch and display Yahoo Pipes!